-A governance action process is a predefined sequence of governance actions that are coordinated by the Governance Engine OMAS.
+A governance action process is a predefined sequence of [engine actions](/concepts/engine-action that are coordinated by the Governance Engine OMAS.

-The steps in a governance action process are defined by linked governance action types stored in the open metadata ecosystem.
-Each governance action type provides the specification of the governance action to run.
-The links between them show which guards cause the governance action to run.
+The steps in a governance action process are defined by linked governance action process steps stored in the open metadata ecosystem.
+Each governance action process step provides the specification of the governance action to run.
+The links between them show which guards cause the next step to be chosen and hence, the governance action to run.

 The governance action process support enables governance professionals to assemble and monitor governance processes without needing to be a Java programmer.

 In the two examples below, each of the rounded boxes represent a governance action and the links between them is a possible flow - where the label on the link is the guard that must be provided by the predecessor if the linked governance action is to run.

 The governance actions in example 1 are all implemented using governance action services.
 When these services complete, they supply a completion status.
 If a service completed successfully, they optionally supply one or more guards and a list of action targets for the subsequent governance action(s) to process.